TreeBASE/treebase/doc/v3/user-story-02-account.md

 ## Pages to Account For

-*TODO: Complete inventory of pages related to account management*
+*TODO: Complete inventory of pages related to account management with reference to /treebase-web/src/main/webapp/WEB-INF/treebase-servlet.xml*

 | Page | URL Pattern | Status |
 |------|-------------|--------|